watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-but what happens if we try to run the moduile directly from our OS terminal/shell prompt?
+but what happens if we try to run the module directly from our OS terminal/shell prompt?

 ```shell
 $ python words.py